Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - These two squads surrender a combined 52.8 points per game, 3.8 more than this contest's over/under.

-- The average total in Vikings games this season is 50.9, 1.9 points above Sunday's total of 49.
+- Vikings games this season feature an average total of 50.9 points, a number 1.9 points higher than Sunday's over/under.

-- In 2020, games involving the Lions have averaged a total of 46.9 points, 2.1 fewer than this game's set over/under.
+- The 49 total in this game is 2.1 points higher than the 46.9 average total in Lions games this season.

 Vikings stats and trends

-- So far this season Minnesota has two wins against the spread.
+- Minnesota has two wins against the spread in four games this season.

-- Minnesota's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Minnesota's games this year have gone over the total in two out of four opportunities (50%).

-- When Minnesota puts up more than 29.8 points, it is 2-0 against the spread and 1-1 overall.
+- When Minnesota scores more than 29.8 points, it is 2-0 against the spread and 1-1 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.